jpf/workflows-scim-relay/README.md

 -   Max Katz for early gut checks
 -   RN for writing up the the results of a similar project, which validated my approach
--   NC for an early review and feedback
+-   Nate Callaghan for an early review and feedback